Why Do I Have to Pay My Ex's Debt?

-My concern now is that during out marriage I was a stay-at-home wife/mom and didn't work.
+My concern is that, during our marriage, I was a stay-at-home wife/mom and didn't work.
 So all of our financial credit was obtained using his Social Security number.
 My name and Social Security information were used only as a secondary source to identify me.

 I am working for the first time in 12 years.
 My job basically puts me and our children at poverty level.
-I receive child support, spouse support and STILL receive food stamps.
+I receive child support and spouse support and STILL receive food stamps.
 How can they do this to me?

 I am living hand to mouth, facing eviction if I can't make rent.
-I have medical bills he is not paying because we only having Tricare standard.
-The local base is no longer taking Tricare standard, so with the co-pay and the balance Tricare doesn't pay, I’m sinking.
+I have medical bills he is not paying because we have only Tricare standard.
+With all these bills, I'm sinking.

 Oh my goodness!
 I am so sorry to hear about this, but I am so glad that you are still alive and that you and your children are safe.
 This is really heartbreaking for me to hear.
 After all you have been through, you must feel this further financial difficulty is a slap in the face.

-It does not sound like your divorce is final yet.
+It does not sound as if your divorce is final yet.
 Other people in your situation report that it is very important to get everything arranged in a divorce decree.
-Many times, spouses can be in a big hurry to finalize the divorce and not give careful consideration to everything, like who will be responsible for certain debt.
+Many times, spouses can be in a big hurry to finalize the divorce and don't give careful consideration to everything, such as who will be responsible for certain debt.

-I think this is why the Exchange Credit Program (STAR) can garnish your wages for two reasons: 1) This sounds like it was a joint account, and 2) because the divorce has not been finalized.
+I think the Exchange Credit Program (STAR) can garnish your wages for two reasons: 1) This sounds like it was a joint account, and 2) The divorce has not been finalized.
 Therefore, the debt still belongs to both of you.